Kentik NMS Agent

 NMS Download and Install

-Download and installation of the NMS agent is handled in the Kentik portal (with an assist from Terminal) using the NMS Setup Wizard.
-Both Docker and Linux deployment are supported.
+Download and installation of the Universal agent for NMS is handled in the Kentik portal (with an assist from Terminal).
+The process is initiated from one of the following locations:

 NMS Agent Configuration